 Recipe FAQs

 Yes!
-If using the funfetti cake mix, reduce your amount of rainbow-colored sprinkles by half.
+If using the funfetti cake mix, reduce your rainbow-colored sprinkles by half.

 Yes, for a minimum of 1 hour.
 You can also chill the funfetti cookie dough overnight if needed.
 Cover the mixing bowl with plastic wrap, transfer the cookie dough to an airtight container, and place it in the refrigerator.

-Funfetti butter cookies are best kept in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.
-Chilled funfetti cookies are my preference.
-So good!
+Funfetti cookies are best kept in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.
+I prefer chilled funfetti cookies.
+They’re so good!

 Yes.
-I recommend chilling the dough first, then scooping or rolling them out into 1-inch cookie balls.
+I recommend chilling the dough first, then scooping or rolling it out into 1-inch cookie balls.
 Freeze them on a wax paper-lined cookie sheet until solid, then transfer them to a freezer bag or a tightly sealed container.
-When ready to bake, remove from the freezer, then roll in powdered sugar and bake.
-Don't forget to add a few minutes to the baking time.
+When ready to bake, remove them from the freezer, roll them in powdered sugar, and bake.
+Don’t forget to add a few minutes to the baking time.

 I used the Hoosier Hill Farm Brand of rainbow sprinkles.
 It’s a 2-pound container of sprinkles, so if you tend to bake a lot using sprinkles, you will really like them!